JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 “I want to go there!”
 I told my sister who quickly responded, “We don’t have time!
 We need to go back!”
 And this went on, back and forth, for a bit until I convinced her to just let me look in the window of the shop.

-So I walked over and looked in the window.
-It was definitely a toy store, but not like any toy store I knew.
-For one, the window not only had a carousel horse in it, but there were also all kinds of old toys nicely displayed in the window.
+So I walked over to the shop and took a look in the window.
+It was definitely a toy store, but not like any toy store I knew of.
+For one, the window not only had a carousel horse in it, but there were also all kinds of old toys nicely displayed in the window as if they were museum pieces.

-That was cute, but of no interest to my 1970s kid sensibilities.
+That was cute, but of no interest to my 1970s street kid sensibilities.
 Then I saw something in the window that grabbed my attention: A huge bowl filled with what looked like wind-up R2-D2s!
 What the eff was that?
 I already had a small collection of Kenner *Star Wars* figures, but never saw a wind-up R2-D2 before.
 They looked similar to the Kenner figure but had a tag with Japanese text on it.

 I gasped and checked my pocket for money.
 I had some quarter and change on me; maybe I could score a wind-up R2-D2?
 So I looked at my sister and asked her if we could go into the store.